If chicken of the woods mushrooms taste like chicken, then it only makes sense that a lobster mushroom would taste like lobster, right?

 Where to Find a Lobster Mushroom

 Lobster mushrooms are arguably one of the most highly sought-after culinary ingredients in the world of gourmet cooking.
 Perhaps it’s because of their bizarre appearance or the fact that you won’t find them growing just anywhere.
-They are also a hit among home cooks who want to add a little pizzazz to their meals.
+They are also a hit among home cooks who want to add some pizzazz to their meals.

 Lobster mushrooms complement seafood dishes perfectly and are a great meat substitute in vegetarian recipes.
 They readily absorb the flavors of the other ingredients you cook them in.

-The milk cap and russula mushrooms that the lobster mushroom mold thrives on grow mostly in temperate forests, in areas that have hemlock trees.
+The milk cap and russula mushrooms that the lobster mushroom mold thrives on grow mostly in temperate forests, in areas with hemlock trees.
 These types of forests exist in the northern regions of the United States and southern Canada.
 They are also common in northern Europe and western Russia.
 You’ll find them sprouting between early summer and mid-fall.

 If all else fails, you may be able to find dried lobster mushrooms in a gourmet grocery store in your area.
 While they lack some of the wonderful texture of fresh lobster mushrooms, they will add that special taste to your recipe, so they are fine to use in a pinch.